spheronFdn/documentations/docs/quick-start/quick-deploy.md

 :::info

-ArGo lets user to redeploy any project with just a click.
+Spheron lets user to redeploy any project with just a click.
 It will take the latest configuration used by the latest deployment in the project.

 :::